Felix1862/Python_Projects/portscan.py/README.md

 - Sends a DNS query for google.com to UDP port 53.
 - If a response comes back, indicates a DNS server is running.

+## Contributing
+If you find ways to extend it (like adding port ranges, JSON output, or banner grabbing), feel free to fork and submit a pull request.

 # License
 This project is open-source — use it, modify it, learn from it.